Frequently asked questions for Practising Certificate renewal

 For more information is available on the declaring yourself as non-practising page.

-Review – why does MySWRB portal say my renewal is under review
+Review – why does MySWRB portal say my PC renewal is under review?

-Do I need to renew my registration too?
+Do I need to renew your registration too? – No.

 Your registration as a social worker stays valid – unless something happens to cancel it, or you choose to apply to the SWRB Board to cancel it yourself.